 A third incident took place on May 15 when someone fired about 35 rifle rounds into the Kingdom Hall in Yelm, the same hall where the device was found Wednesday.
 Damage was estimated to be more than $10,000.

-The fourth incident, another arson, occurred again at the Olympia hall on Cain Road on July 3.
+on Cain Road on July 3.
 Security footage from the July arson was released by investigators, along with still photos of a man described as a person of interest, as well as a vehicle of interest, in the case - believed to be a 2017 Jeep Renegade or similar SUV.

 The four-minute surveillance video showed a masked man in a hooded sweatshirt setting a fire against the building.
 At the end, a ball of fire erupts before the man flees.

 ATF is offering a reward of up to $25,000 for information that leads to the arrest and conviction of the individual or individuals responsible.

 - Pearl Jam's Drop in the Park 1992: Previously unseen interviews and footage